CedricLeon/zynq_tdc/README.md

 - the actual line is implemented using `CARRY4` primitives, each carry block represent 4 taps
 ##### adderTree.vhd
 Defines the pipelined added tree used by the encoder.
 I won't go into the details, this is some pretty complex code coming from a Stackoverflow template.
 The main idea is to recursively add inputs together until there is only one input left, this is the final sum.
-About the signals, it takes in a vector of inputs of a certain length `x_in`, and outputs there sum `y-out`.
+About the signals, it takes in a vector of inputs of a certain length `x_in`, and outputs there sum `y_out`.
 It also has 1 valid signal in and 1 out.
 ##### encoder.vhd
 *interpretation of the TDL*
 The encoder computes the number of 1s in the thermo code sent by the delay line.
 It uses LUTs and an adder tree for that.